BINATIONAL ARTISTIC PhD-PROGRAM

 Absolute Approximation.
 Group Exhibition.
 48 stunden neukölln festival, Magdalenenkirche Rixdorf, Berlin, Germany (2025)

 Summersnowglobalism.
-Publication.
+Conference Publication.
 Proceedings of the ISEA 2025 – International Symposium on Electronic Art, Seoul, South Korea (2025)

 Re Capitulating.queer.
 Art Residency and Open Studio. thealit Frauen.Kultur.Labor., Bremen, Germany (2024)